 - a.
 Place signs outside and inside the elevators to limit capacity to 4 passengers, with visual markers for passengers to stand on.
 Signs should encourage people to take the stairs where appropriate and offer preferential treatment to vulnerable groups (e.g., elderly, persons with disabilities, pregnant women, and families with small children) - b.
-Eliminate car valet services, unless self-parking is unavailable.
-Where self-parking is unavailable, valet may be utilized.
+Valet may be utilized.
 Valet operator will step away 6 feet after opening car door (visual markers should be placed on the ground to assist).
 After parking, vehicle operator will switch or sanitize gloves prior to servicing the next vehicle. - c.
 Set dedicated visiting hours or special events for vulnerable groups (e.g., elderly, persons with disabilities and pregnant women

 - a.
 Mark with arrows entry and exit points, creating one-way circulation paths inside venue when possible; otherwise, enforce distancing by posting signs indicating 6' separation - b.
 Remove public seating areas, if possible else, enforce distancing through signaling - c.
 Flush plumbing and run water in sinks to eliminate stagnant water from the period of facility closure - d.
-Change and/or upgrade HVAC filters (per OSHA guidance) - e.
+Change and/or upgrade HVAC filters or install UV-C disinfection equipment (per OSHA guidance) - e.
 Enable website to support: (i) online payment of tickets, and (ii) questionnaire for visitors - f.
-Suspend group tours and group programming; implement circulation control measures to support social distancing - g.
-Eliminate the use of interactive exhibits - h.
-Establish special hours for members, senior citizens, individuals identifying health issues a.
-Train all personnel in new operating protocols and modifications to existing codes of conduct to deal with Covid-19 issues
+Suspend group tours and group programming; implement circulation control measures to support social and physical distancing - g.
+Eliminate the use of interactive exhibits unless a plan for application of protective measures has been approved - h.
+Establish special hours for members, senior citizens, individuals identifying health issues